ByeBilly/Sanctuary-of-Sleep/setup.md

 # Sanctuary of Sleep - VM Setup Guide

-This guide details how to set up, build, and run the `sanctuary-of-sleep` application on a Linux Virtual Machine (e.g., Ubuntu/Debian).
+This guide details how to set up, build, and run the `sanctuaryofsleep` application on a Linux Virtual Machine (e.g., Ubuntu/Debian).

 ## 1. Prerequisites
 Ensure your VM has **Node.js** installed (Version 18+ recommended).